Session Management

 Revoking the Refresh Token

-If the session has a refresh token associated with it, then the application should call the Wristband Revoke Token API to revoke the refresh token.
+If the session has an associated refresh token, the application should call the Wristband Revoke Token API to revoke it.

 Deleting the Wristband Auth Session